 Applications will be assessed based on evaluation of the quality of the PI and his or her potential for continued superb performance as a cancer researcher.
 Also, of critical importance is the strength of the institutional commitment to the PI.
 Recruitment efforts are not likely to be successful unless there is a strong commitment from both CPRIT and the host institution.
 It is not necessary that a PI agrees to accept the recruitment offer at the time an application is submitted.
-However, applicant institutions should have an expectation that the recruitment will be successful if an award is granted by CPRIT.
-It is the expectation that the nominating institution provides CPRIT with a status of the award acceptance as soon as status is known.
+However, applicant institutions should have a strong expectation that recruitment will be successful if an award is granted by CPRIT.
+Given funding limitations, it is expected that the nominating institution provides CPRIT with a status of the award acceptance within 60 days of the award notification.